awsdocs/amazon-appstream2-developer-guide/doc_source/client-application-windows-user.md

 Follow these steps to connect to AppStream 2\.0 and start an application streaming session\.

+1. If your administrator requires you to sign in first through your organization's sign\-in page, complete the tasks in this step, then proceed to step 3\.

+   If your administrator doesn't require you to sign in through your organization's sign\-in page, skip the tasks in this step and proceed to step 2\.

+   1. Navigate to your organizational sign\-in page and enter your domain credentials when prompted\.

+   1. After you sign in, you are redirected to the AppStream 2\.0 portal, which displays one or more applications that are available for your AppStream 2\.0 streaming session\. **Desktop View** is also available, if enabled by your administrator\.

+   1. Choose an application or, if available, **Desktop View**\.

+1. If your administrator doesn't require you to sign in first through your organization's sign\-in page, complete the following steps to start the AppStream 2\.0 client:

-1. On your local PC where the AppStream 2\.0 client is installed, in the lower left of your screen, choose the Windows search icon on the taskbar, and enter **AppStream** in the Search box\.
+   1. On your local computer where the AppStream 2\.0 client is installed, in the lower left of your screen, choose the Windows search icon on the taskbar and enter **AppStream** in the Search box\.

    1. In the search results, select ** Amazon AppStream** to start the AppStream 2\.0 client\.

-1. On the AppStream 2\.0 sign\-in page, do either of the following:
+   1. On the AppStream 2\.0 client sign\-in page, you can choose whether to use the client in native application mode or classic mode\.
       + To use native application mode, keep the **Start in native application mode** check box selected\.
       +  To use classic mode, clear the **Start in native application mode** check box\.

+   1. Do either of the following:
+      + If the client sign\-in page is prepopulated with a web address \(URL\), choose **Connect**\.
+      + If the client sign\-in page is not prepopulated with a URL, enter the URL that your AppStream 2\.0 administrator provided for AppStream 2\.0, and then choose **Connect**\.
+If you don't know the URL, contact your administrator\.

+   1. After a few moments, the AppStream 2\.0 portal opens, displaying one or more applications that are available for your AppStream 2\.0 streaming session\. **Desktop View** is also available, if enabled by your administrator\.

+   1. Choose an application or, if available, **Desktop View**\.

-1. If your AppStream 2\.0 administrator has provided you with a web address \(URL\) to use to connect to AppStream 2\.0 for application streaming, enter the URL, and choose **Connect**\.
+1. Depending on the authentication settings that your AppStream 2\.0 administrator enabled, after you choose an application or **Desktop View**, you might be prompted to enter your Active Directory domain credentials to sign in to your AppStream 2\.0 session\.
+If this is the case, do one of the following:

-If you want to use your USB devices with streaming applications, you must first share your device with AppStream 2\.0\.
-For more information, see [USB Devices](#client-application-windows-how-to-share-usb-devices-user)\.
+   + If your organization has enabled password authentication, enter your Active Directory domain password, and then choose **Password sign in**\.
+   + If your organization has enabled smart card authentication, select **Choose a smart card**, follow the instructions to choose your smart card certificate and enter your smart card PIN, and then choose **Smart card sign in**\.
+   + If your organization has enabled both authentication methods, either enter your Active Directory domain password and choose **Password sign in**, or select **Choose a smart card**, and follow the instructions to complete the smart card sign\-in\.

 ### How to Switch AppStream 2\.0 Connection Modes<a name="client-application-windows-how-to-switch-connection-modes-user"></a>